 • Mindful Breathing: Set a timer for three minutes.
 Close your eyes and bring your attention to your breath.
 Notice the sensation of air moving in and out of your body.
 When your mind wanders, gently return it to your breath.
 Three minutes is enough to shift your nervous system out of “go mode.”

 • Body Scan: Lie on your back in a comfortable position.
 Close your eyes and slowly bring your attention from your feet up through your body.
-Notice sensations — warmth, tingling, tension.
+Notice sensations.
+Warmth, tingling, tension.
 This practice builds interoception: the ability to read what your body is actually telling you.

-• Orienting: Look around your space and let your eyes land on something pleasing — a color, an object, a view.
+• Orienting: Look around your space and let your eyes land on something pleasing.
+A color, an object, a view.
 Notice how your body responds.
 Does something soften?
-This practice brings you out of your head and into the present moment — the one place work can’t follow you.
+This practice brings you out of your head and into the present moment.
+The one place work can’t follow you.

 When you’re ready to do this work with professional support, connect with Annie here.